 Before taking part in the surveys on Mt Hood, new participants should attend a two-part training.
 Here we cover the basics of animal tracking, such as learning to recognize commonly seen track patterns and practicing the different gaits animals use for travel.
-The training also explains what to expect during the surveys and makes sure everyone knows how to dress for the snow.
+The training also explains how to carry out the surveys, fill out data sheets, and makes sure everyone knows how to dress for snow.

 The training consists of one classroom session and one field session.
 Classroom sessions are held on a weekday evening and, like all Cascadia Wild classes, are participatory and hands on.
 Field sessions are held on a weekend.
 For the field sessions, be prepared to be outside, off trail the entire time.